 We may lose investment opportunities if our pricing, terms and structure do not match those of our competitors.
 With respect to the investments that we make, we do not seek to compete based primarily on the interest rates we may offer, and we believe that some of our competitors may make loans with interest rates that may be lower than the rates we offer.
 In the secondary market for acquiring existing loans, we expect to compete generally on the basis of pricing terms.
 If we match our competitors' pricing, terms and structure, we may experience decreased net interest income, lower yields and increased risk of credit loss.
 If we are forced to match our competitors' pricing, terms and structure, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
 Part of our competitive advantage stems from the fact that we believe the market for middle market lending is underserved by traditional bank lenders and other financial sources.
 A significant increase in the number and/or the size of our competitors in this target market could force us to accept less attractive investment terms.
 We may also compete for investment opportunities with accounts managed by the Investment Adviser or its affiliates.
-Although the Investment Adviser allocates opportunities in accordance with its policies and procedures, allocations to such other accounts reduces the amount and frequency of opportunities is not known at the time of allocation.
-If we are not able to compete effectively, our business, financial condition and results of operations.
+Although the Investment Adviser allocates opportunities in accordance with its policies and procedures, allocations to such other accounts reduces the amount and frequency of opportunities available to us and may not be in our best interests and, consequently, our stockholders.
+Moreover, the performance of investment opportunities is not known at the time of allocation.
+If we are not able to compete effectively, our business, financial condition and results of operations may be adversely affected, thus affecting our business, financial condition and results of operations.
 Because of this competition, there can be no assurance that we will be able to identify and take advantage of attractive investment opportunities that we identify or that we will be able to fully invest our available capital.